Designer & Builder of the Spring 2025 Hospital Home Lottery Showhome

 Rodelle & Kurt

-Reassurance that your new home’s design and function will flow seamlessly
+Reassurance that your new home will function and flow seamlessly.

-We guarantee your move-in date from the day we start construction
+Know your move-in date from the day construction starts.

-A well-built home that even a perfectionist cannot pick apart
+A well-built, energy efficient home that even a perfectionist cannot pick apart.

 Featured Builds